Data for researchers: Extracted text from more than 72,000 FDA medical device 510(k) summaries

 • PDF Portfolios are not included.
 A small number of 510(k) summaries are posted as PDF portfolios and may not have been processed correctly or included in this dataset.
 Based on manual spot-checks, I believe that problems are particularly common when a PDF portfolio includes a fillable version of the indications for use form.

 • Many 510(k) summaries do not include embedded text.
-Embedded text is not present in many of the 510(k) summary packages, particularly for decisions made many years ago.
+Embedded text is not present in many of the 510(k) clearance packages, particularly for decisions made many years ago.
 Both embedded text, when available, and text from OCR should be included for each page in this dataset.
 Which you choose to use and when may depend on your specific use-case.

 • 510(k) summaries are not written by the FDA.
 A 510(k) summary is written by the manufacturer of the device, not by the FDA.
 Sometimes, the FDA provides considerable input.
 Other times, the FDA may conduct only a cursory review of a 510(k) summary.
 Practice has varied over the decades.
 Sometimes, the manufacturer and the FDA may forget to update the contents of a 510(k) summary at the end of a review after additional information has been provided, and a 510(k) summary may only reflect what was initially provided to the FDA before all questions were resolved.
 Be cautious about drawing firm conclusions about what was included – or absent – from a 510(k) on the basis of a 510(k) summary.